Prioritize Your Search for College Scholarships

 - X (Formerly Twitter): @Scholarships360, @JLVCollegeCouns

-- Instagram: @scholarshippoints, @scholarshipjunkies
+- Instagram: @scholarshippoints

 Peace of Mind — and a Slightly Less Empty Wallet

-The average college tuition is climbing closes to $100,000 per year, driving a college degree out of reach for far too many people.
+The average college tuition is climbing close to $100,000 per year, driving a college degree out of reach for far too many people.
 Investing time in scholarship and grant research can be a game-changer for students and their families.

 Not only does this financial aid help relieve a significant financial burden by reducing college costs, it doesn't need to be repaid — unlike student loans.
 Access to scholarship and grant money allows you to widen your range of colleges, including private institutions that might have been out of reach without financial aid.
-More doors open to schools with stronger programs, better facilities, or more desirable locations, potentially impacting your educational experience and future career aspects.
+More doors open to schools with stronger programs, better facilities, or more desirable locations, potentially impacting your educational experience and future career.

 Many organizations award scholarships based on academic merit, extracurricular involvement, or overcoming challenges.
 Winning a scholarship becomes a huge confidence boost and validates all your hard work and accomplishments.

 The scholarship application process itself hones valuable skills.
-Researching opportunities, crafting essays, and meeting deadlines reinforces time management, organization, and communication skills — all transferrable skills that benefit you in college and future careers.
+Researching opportunities, crafting essays, and meeting deadlines reinforce time management, organization, and communication skills — all transferrable skills that benefit you in college and future careers.

 While the research and application process can feel daunting, the potential rewards make it worthwhile.
-You and your family can form a team to divide and conquer, spending time on scholarship sites and social media — and keeping their ears open for local scholarship opportunities.
+You and your family can form a team to divide and conquer, spending time on scholarship sites and social media — and keeping your ears open for local scholarship opportunities.

 Once you've found the right scholarships and applied, your chance of winning increases, especially if you're targeting opportunities you've uncovered off the beaten path!